andreabradpitto/ARP-assignment/README.md

 };
 ```

-**Warning**: failing to open the config file may require to manually kill processes *S* and *L*.
+**Warning**: failing to open the config file may require to manually `kill` processes *S* and *L*.

 ### Run modes

 The code can be run in 2 different modes, as suggested by `configuration.run_mode`.
-The first one, labeledd as *Single machine* mode or *debug* mode, is the the one in which the *G* process is kept on the same machine as the others: in this case, it is possible to execute this code right out of the box.
+The first one, labeledd as *Single machine* mode or *Debug* mode, is the the one in which the *G* process is kept on the same machine as the others: in this case, it is possible to execute this code right out of the box.
 This is the default mode since the release of [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf).
 The *Single machine* mode features a richer integration between the processes *P* and *G*.

 The other run mode, called *Multi-machine* mode, requires more than 1 PC to be tested.
 In this case, one has to send a copy of *G* and *def.h* to the next PC in the chain (also be sure to align *config* entries, or to send that too).
 In return they should be sent a copy of the previous G process in the chain, along with required headers/config files.
 This version features a simpler token (i.e. just a `float` value inside a `char` array) in order to ease the interface with other chain members' codes.
 Following this trend, *G* changes its behavior too, by not printing anything on terminal, while now only sending the received token value to the next machine in the chain.
 There are 5 mandatory elements that need to be adjusted in this scenario: the `config.run_mode` parameter itself, IP and port number of the next PC, and the 2 [named pipes](https://en.wikipedia.org/wiki/Named_pipe)' names, which are used to find a common mean of communication between foreign P-G processes without relying on [sockets](https://en.wikipedia.org/wiki/Network_socket).